 Stop Car RepossessionGet My Car Back

-If your care has been repossessed or creditors are in the process of repossessing it, my skilled team of bankruptcy attorneys at the Law Offices of Stanley J. Kakol can help.
+If your care has been repossessed or creditors are in the process of repossessing it, my skilled team of bankruptcy attorneys at The SJK Law Firm can help.
 Even if you have already “lost” your vehicle, there are ways that an experienced bankruptcy firm like SJK can get it back for you.

 I understand that you need your car to get to work, get your kids to and from school, and more.
 If you don’t have a car, and there is an emergency, there could be dire consequences.
 To avoid the possibility of this happening, you need a compassionate attorney who has your interests at heart.

 Just one word of warning for those who don’t always pay on time.
 I have recently discovered that many people in Georgia are unaware that there is no mandatory grace period after the deadline for car repayments before legal repossession can take place.
 Your payment could be just a day late or a dollar short, and the lender could legally put your loan “in default” and start the repossession process.

 While a lender would be unlikely to take this action if you are normally a good payer, it could (and does) happen to people who make a habit of paying late and/or making short payments.
 The worst part is that a lender can take this action with minimal warning, unlike home foreclosures that take a lot more time.
 A car can also be repossessed at any time of the day or night, which can be devastating.

 Whatever the situation, a good Georgia bankruptcy attorney can stop car repossessions and make sure you keep your car, even if you have been paying late.

 Bankruptcy Can Stop Car Repossession in Georgia

 By filing for bankruptcy on your behalf, a good Georgia bankruptcy attorney will be able to get an automatic stay that will stop the lender from repossessing your car without permission from the bankruptcy court.
 This will also stop the creditor (lender) from harassing you.